theimpossibleastronaut/rmw/README.md

 -z, --restore <wildcard filename(s) pattern> (e.g. ~/.local/share/Waste/files/foo*)

-To restore a file, or multiple files, specify the path to them in the
-<WASTE>/files directory (wildcards ok).
+To restore items, specify the path to them in the <WASTE>/files directory (wildcards ok).

+    rmw -z ~/.local/share/Waste/files/foo
-    rmw -z ~/.local/share/Waste/files/foo*
+    rmw -z ~/.local/share/Waste/files/bars*

-If a file or directory already exist at the same location and with the same name, the item being restored will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
+When restoring an item, if a file or directory with the same name already exists at the destination, the item being restored will have a time/date string (formatted as "_%H%M%S-%y%m%d") appended to it (e.g.
 'foo_164353-210508').

 -s, --select              select files from list to restore

-This will bring up an interactive list of files in your waste directories.
-You can use the left/right cursor keys to switch between one waste directory and another.
-You can select multiple files to restore at once, then press enter to restore them.
+Displays a list of items in your waste directories.
+You can use the left/right cursor keys to switch between waste directories.
+Use the space bar to select the items you wish to restore, then press enter to restore all selected items.

 -u, --undo-last           undo last ReMove